Fish or cut bait

-Fish or cut bait is a common English language colloquial expression, dating back to the 19th-century United States, that refers to division of complementary tasks.
-The use of this expression has expanded over time, sometimes including the ideas of swift decision-making (to act or not to act), and cautions against procrastination and/or indecisiveness.
+Fish or cut bait is a colloquial expression, dating back to the 19th-century United States, that refers to division of complementary tasks.
+It has multiple uses that have evolved over time, but all generally convey that an important decision must be made, often immediately, and failing to make a choice is to make oneself a useless obstruction.
+It particularly cautions against procrastination and/or indecisiveness.

 Origins

 The exact origin is unknown.
 The expression may have first appeared in texts in the mid-19th century United States, and derives from the act of fishing.
 One of the earliest instances where the expression received public attention was during a widely reported 1853 court case involving land ownership.

 Use and interpretation

 The expression explores the merits of two options: "Fish", which refers to the act of fishing; or "cut bait", which refers to cutting up pieces of bait into small, usable portions.
-A more modern, alternative interpretation of "cut bait" is understood to mean cutting one's fishing line.
 The meaning of the expression can vary, depending on which interpretation of "cut bait" is intended.

-The original version of the expression derives from the fishing industry, in which fishermen must literally decide who is to fish, and who is to cut the bait used for fishing.
-Both the task of fishing, and that of cutting the bait, were considered equally important to the goal of catching fish.
+The original version of the expression derives from the fishing industry, in which fishermen must literally decide between two main tasks: to conduct the actual fishing with a line, or to cut the bait used for fishing.
+Both the task of fishing, and that of cutting the bait, are necessary to the goal of catching fish.

 Failure to contribute is not one of the offered alternatives, although "go ashore" and "go overboard" are sometimes offered as clarifying alternatives.

 Writer Jan Freeman in the Boston Globe summarizes with the characterization that, "It's sort of a maritime version of 'Lead, follow, or get out of the way'".

 She followed up the following day with an expansion of her analysis of this phrase, including quotes from Literary Digest from 1899:

 "The thousands of Cuban soldiers yet in idleness will have to go to work when they find that it is imperative that they either cut bait or fish" and from School and Home, 1895, "The Eskimo is industrious, because nature compels him to 'fish, cut bait, or get out of the boat.'"

 These usages exemplify the "do something useful" interpretation of the phrase.